-The corona crisis poses a financial challenge for students, too: many of them have lost their jobs and have no money left to pay their rents and meet their costs of living.
-The Federal Government and KfW are now offering support: from now on students will not have to pay interest on the KfW Student Loan.
+The coronavirus crisis poses a financial challenge for students, too: many of them have lost their jobs and have no money left to pay their rents and meet their costs of living.
+The German Federal Government and KfW are offering support: from now on students will not have to pay interest on the KfW Student Loan.
 Foreign students can also apply for the KfW Student Loan under the new conditions, which are valid until 1 April 2021.
 Detlev M. Kalischer, head of the responsible division, explains in an interview how the loan is designed.

 About Mr Kalischer

 Detlev W. Kalischer is head of the SME and private clients division at KfW.
 Since 2006, the lawyer has also been Managing Director of FuB Finanzierungs- und Beratungsgesellschaft mbH (a subsidiary of KfW Group).

 KfW is the namesake for the efficiency house standard and is the largest climate financier worldwide.
 Is it worthwhile to finance students with 500 euros per month?

 Absolutely!
 This is a promotional programme.
 Every student we help to finance their studies is another reason that the KfW Student Loan is a good idea.
 We are thus promoting Germany’s future and also making a contribution to securing skilled labour.

 Still, the KfW Student Loan is a small-scale loan ...

 ... which constantly creates challenges for us, especially in terms of processing costs.
 However, thanks to a high degree of standardisation and our favourable refinancing options, we can also offer attractive terms and conditions in this area.

 Our main goal is to reduce social inequality and make German universities more accessible to young people from low-income families.
 However, the KfW Student Loan is granted independently of the parents’ income or other collateral – because we want to reduce dependence on part-time jobs.